Many drivers who receive a speeding ticket or other moving violation in Georgia ask the same question:

 - Wyoming: Has no point system.

-Be forewarned that though points recycle over a period of time, a violation on your driving record DOES NOT go away or roll off.
-Once its there it stays.
-Some insurance companies look at points on a driver’s record, others look at the history and there are those that look at BOTH when a policy is up for renewal.
+Be forewarned that though points may recycle over a period of time, a violation on your driving record DOES NOT go away, get “wiped clean”, or roll-off in the state of Georgia.
+Once it’s paid and recorded, it stays on your record.
+You can hire a Georgia traffic lawyer to file a motion to open for some tickets, however the older the ticket is, the less likely the judge is to re-open the ticket.
+Some insurance companies look at specifically points on a driver’s record, others look at the history and there are those that look at BOTH the points and the history when a policy is up for renewal.